jofas/blog/content/003-mongodump-archive-to-json/index.md

 the pretense of being a sane and stable person by adding a rudimentary CLI to my Bash scripts if they need to be executed with arguments.
-I'm not going as far as writing a help or man page (Rust's [`clap`](https://docs.rs/clap/latest/clap/) has ruined me with its incredible API for creating CLI programs with zero effort).
+I'm not going as far as writing a help or man page (Rust's [`clap`](https://docs.rs/clap/latest/clap/) has ruined CLI programming for me with its incredible API for creating interfaces with zero effort).
 But being able to provide named arguments whose existence is checked before anything weird can happen, or providing sensible default values for optional arguments gives me a better feeling about the whole script.